mkmat/CODE-GPSD-2D/README.md

       Voronoi tessellation-based algorithm for determining rigorously defined classical and generalized geometric pore size distributions, Physical Review E XX (2023) XX

+### Prerequisites and installation instructions

+Download this repository to a machine that has matlab<sup>TM</sup> 2021 or higher installed.
+All matlab functions included in this repository can be called individually.
+Examples on how to use them are given below.

 ### Visualize a pore for a randomly chosen point *p* inside the benchmark configuration